27th of September to 12th of October 2020

 Day 15 – Essaouira to Marrakech

 In the morning, we will explore Essaouira in the soft morning light and watch the fisher men bring in the fresh fish from the sea, surrounded by seagulls and hungry cats.
 We will photograph the sqala, harbour and the lively medina.
 After lunch, we will leave for Marrakech.
 On the way we will see the famous Argan trees.
 The vitamin-rich Argan oil, made from its nuts, can be used variously, i.e. for culinary use, as cosmetics or medicine.
 Back in Marrakech, we will have a last discussion and enjoy a fabulous dinner.

 Accommodation in a hotel in Marrakech.

 Individual departure.
 You will be transferred to the airport in Marrakech in time for your flight home.

 To confirm one of the limited spots available on this unique Moroccan Photography Adventure, a 20% non-refundable deposit is required.

 NB: This Photo Adventure will be capped at a maximum of 8-9 participants.
 A minimum of 4 participants are needed for the tour to proceed.

 - From booking date to 71 days before departure, loss of 20% deposit

-- Between 70 and 46 days before departure, 50% of the cost of the Photography Tour.
+- Between 70 and 46 days before departure, 50% of the cost of the Photography Tour forfeited.

-- 45 days or less before departure (or failure to join the Photo Tour), 100% of the Photography Tour.
+- 45 days or less before departure (or failure to join the Photo Tour), 100% of the cost of the Photography Tour forfeited.

 NB - COMPREHENSIVE TRAVEL INSURANCE IS A NECESSITY WHEN BOOKING THIS PHOTO TOUR